Productive-Edge/pe-fuzzy-search-java/README.md

 }
 ```

-This implementation is based on the [Bitap](https://en.wikipedia.org/wiki/Bitap_algorithm) algorithm with following
+This implementation is based on the [Bitap](https://en.wikipedia.org/wiki/Bitap_algorithm) algorithm with the following
 improvements:

 * no restriction on the search pattern length;
 * case-insensitive matching;
-* it doesn't stop on the first finding, which is the worst (i.e. has maximal allowed distance between pattern and found
+* it doesn't stop on the first finding, which is the worst (i.e., has the maximal allowed distance between the pattern and found
-  text), but tries to improve result (i.e. minimizes distance);
+  text), but tries to improve the result (i.e. minimizes distance);
-* matching result explanation in details: as lists of characters and their positions which were deleted, replaced,
+* matching result explanation in detail: as lists of characters and their positions which were deleted, replaced,
   or inserted;
-* it is possible to combine multiple patterns into the one;
+* it is possible to combine multiple patterns into one;
 * familiar pattern/matcher API similar to the `java.util.regex.Pattern` and `java.util.regex.Matcher`
-  with possibility to stream matching;
+  with the possibility of stream matching;
-* custom faster "perfect" hashing for fixed set of characters in a pattern;
+* custom faster "perfect" hashing for a fixed set of characters in a pattern;

 ## Installation